|LW.12807 / LW.12808

 Grading will be based on identical criteria as the first semester.

 Please submit the standard application and resume on-line via CAMS.
-We will contact you to schedule an interview.
 If you have any questions, please direct them to Hans Romo.

 If you wish to learn more about prior students’ experiences in the CFLSE, please contact students who have recently worked with the Federal Legal Clinic including: